taylorosbourne/taylorosbourne/README.md

 ### Hi there 👋

 I'm Taylor!
-I'm an engineer from Atlanta and I like breaking things.
+I'm an engineer from Atlanta.